MHS, Johns Hopkins Bloomberg School of Public Health, 1998

 MD, University of Sydney, 1989

-Dr. Visvanathan is a physician-scientist.
-She is a translational epidemiologist focused on cancer and a medical oncologist.
-Dr. Visvanathan is Director of the Cancer Epidemiology Track, in the Department of Epidemiology at JHBSPH and Director of the Clinical Cancer Genetics and Prevention Service at the JH Sidney Kimmel Cancer Center.
-In addition, she is a member of the Breast and Ovarian Cancer Program and Cancer Prevention and Control Program at the Cancer Center.
+Dr. Visvanathan is both a medical oncologist and a translational epidemiologist focused on reducing the incidence, morbidity and mortality associated with breast and ovarian cancer in all women.
+Dr. Visvanathan is Director of the Cancer Epidemiology Track, in the Department of Epidemiology at Johns Hopkins Bloomberg School of Public Health and Director of the Clinical Cancer Genetics and Prevention Service at the Johns Hopkins Sidney Kimmel Cancer Center in the School of Medicine.
+She is also a senior member of the Women's Malignancy Program and Cancer Prevention and Control Program at the Sidney Kimmel Cancer Center.

-Dr. Visvanathan is an active member of multiple national working groups including the NCI Cohort Consortium, NCCN Breast Cancer Risk Reduction Guideline Committee, ECOG Breast Committee, and NRG co-operative trials Prev/Epi/Beh Committee.
-Dr. Visvanathan has previously co-chaired a national guideline on breast cancer chemoprevention and a working group on incorporating observational research into guidelines.
-She currently serves on the Maryland State Cancer Council and chairs the advisory board of the Maryland Cancer Registry.
+Dr. Visvanathan is an active member of multiple national research groups including the NCI Cohort Consortium, ECOG Breast Committee, and NRG co-operative trials Prev/Epi/Beh Committee.
+Dr. Visvanathan has thrice co-chaired a national guideline on breast cancer prevention and is currently on the NCCN Genetic/Familial guideline Dr. Visvanathan has previously served on the Maryland State Cancer Council and chaired the Advisory Board of the Maryland Cancer Registry.

 Honors and Awards